mftrhu/sws/README.md

 #### `blog`

-A simple weblog plugin, it handles the creation of a chronological archive, tag pages, a RSS feed and of an index page containing the last published article and links to the previous ones.
+A simple weblog plugin, it handles the creation of a chronological archive, a RSS feed and of an index page containing the last published article and links to the previous ones.

 It can be minimally configured by setting the `blog_show_older` variable, which defaults to ten and which is the number of items (besides the very last article) that will be linked from the index page.